 Leonardo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Leonardo, however, the average commute to work is quite long.
-On average, people spend 36.64 minutes each day getting to work, which is significantly higher than the national average.
-However, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+On average, people spend 35.68 minutes each day getting to work, which is significantly higher than the national average.

-The per capita income in Leonardo in 2022 was $45,697, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $182,788 for a family of four.
+The per capita income in Leonardo in 2022 was $50,202, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $200,808 for a family of four.

 The people who call Leonardo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leonardo residents report their race to be White, followed by Asian.
-Important ancestries of people in Leonardo include Irish, Italian, German, English, and Polish.
+Important ancestries of people in Leonardo include Irish, Italian, German, English, and Northern European.

 The most common language spoken in Leonardo is English.
 Other important languages spoken here include Italian and Polish.